-The German dance floor of Clarchens Ballhaus has seen it all from the tango in 1913 to the Cuban Rumba (banned by the Nazis) to the Macarena and, more recently, was actually used as a set for a Quentin Tarantino film!
+The German dance floor of Clarchens Ballhaus has seen it all, from the tango in 1913 to the Cuban Rumba (banned by the Nazis) to the Macarena and, more recently, was actually used as a set for a Quentin Tarantino film!
 But in all honestly, it was one of the best experiences I ever had while in Berlin traveling.
-Truly, it is one of the most interesting thing you will come across while in Germany.
+Truly, it is one of the most interesting things you will come across while in Germany.
 This old German dance hall has literally been through it all.
 In Germany, they call dance halls Ballhaus.
 I find this such a funny word that even my teenage son would get a giggle out of!

+Clarchens Balhause was opened on September 13, 1913, by Clara Bühler and her husband Fritz and was called “Bühlers Tanzhaus”.
+They both loved to dance and gave life to the dancehall with their energy.
 So late one night, while out with other travel friends after a grub crawl, we went to Clärchens Ballhaus to check it out!

 Swinging in a Ballhaus in Berlin, Germany